dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
-It's very similar to [CoralSequencer](https://www.coralblocks.com/index.php/state-of-the-art-distributed-systems-with-coralmq), but it open, and it github.
+It's very similar to [CoralSequencer](https://www.coralblocks.com/index.php/state-of-the-art-distributed-systems-with-coralmq), but it is open, and it on Github.
 While CoralSequencer is private and mostly used in banks (there is no way to see it code, yet you can read overall architecture on it's website).
 [aeron](https://aeroncookbook.com/aeron/overview/)
 ```java